 "It is time for us to roll up our sleeves.
 Now it is time for action," he concluded.

-*News Release by EESC Press Unit: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (EESC Press Unit).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.